PremkumarG3/Exp3-Sobel-edge-detection-filter-using-CUDA-to-enhance-the-performance-of-image-processing-tasks./README.md

 ## RESULT:
 Thus the program has been executed by using CUDA to perform Sobel edge detection on an image using GPU parallel processing was executed successfully.

-What challenges did you face while implementing the Sobel filter for color images?
-Color images contain three channels (RGB), which makes processing more complex.
-To simplify the implementation, the image was converted into grayscale before applying the Sobel filter.

-How did changing the block size influence the performance of your CUDA implementation?
-Changing the block size affects GPU thread utilization.
-A 16×16 block size provided better parallel execution and improved performance compared to smaller block sizes.

-What were the differences in output between the CUDA and CPU implementations?
-Both CUDA and CPU implementations produced similar edge detection results.
-Minor differences occurred due to floating-point precision and parallel processing in GPU computation.

-Suggest potential optimizations for improving the performance of the Sobel filter.
-Performance can be improved by using shared memory, optimizing memory access patterns, and reducing CPU–GPU data transfers